Urban farming is often defined as “the growing and regional distribution of crops and raising of animals within the urban and peri-urban environment”.

 It can take on many forms; for example, household, school and community gardens, as well as rooftop, vertical and indoor farms.
 Urban farming needs to be integrated into the social and cultural life, and the economics and metabolism of a city.
 Urban farming can span all actors; communities, activities, places and economies that focus on biological production in a spatial context.

 At Harper Adams University we see urban farming as a way to rejuvenate urban areas, provide activities to encourage social innovation, as well as develop novel and successful business models.
 Urban farming can offer the means to nutritional and accessible food through local sources.

 Relevant research at Harper Adams on this topic, funded through industry and government, has been on investigating;

-Additionally our interests at Harper Adams focus upon the legal, social and economic constraints and opportunities, with the view to helping policy makers design resilient cities which generate sufficient, safe, nutritional food.
+Additionally our interests at Harper Adams focus upon the legal and social constraints and opportunities, with the view to helping policy makers design resilient cities which generate sufficient, safe, nutritional food.

-For further information on the Urban Farming Group please contact Dr Jim Monaghan.
+For further information on the Urban Farming Group please contact:

 Harper Adams University has developed an innovative masters level research programme to train graduates who will be able to critically appraise a range of agricultural practices applicable in urban environments.
 The programme includes training in advanced research methods, specialist teaching to complement the student’s research interests and a research project on an aspect of urban agriculture agreed between the student and an expert supervisor in the Urban Farming Group.
 Please contact Dr Jonathan Cooper if you are interested in finding out more about this programme.

 Research notes provide explanatory summaries of our current and completed research projects, aimed at non-specialists, students and practitioners in farming and associated industries.

 Harper Adams University is a partner in Food and Farming Futures, the independent, collaborative news and information source for farming and food.
 You can also find research notes for any of our research projects on the Food and Farming Futures website.